IIIF/api/source/api/presentation/3.0/index.md

 ##### Manifest
 {: #overview-manifest}

 The overall description of the structure and properties of the digital representation of an object.
-It carries information needed for the viewer to present the digitized content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
-Each Manifest describes how to present a single object such as a book, a photograph, or a statue.
+It carries information needed for the viewer to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
+Each Manifest describes how to present a single object such as a book, a statue or a music album.

 ##### Sequence
 {: #overview-sequence}

 The order of the views of the object.
-Multiple Sequences are allowed to cover situations when there are multiple equally valid orders through the content, such as when a manuscript's pages are rebound or archival collections are reordered.
+Multiple Sequences are allowed to cover situations when there are multiple equally valid orders through the content, such as when a manuscript's pages are rebound or archival collections are reordered, or there are several possible orderings of musical content.

 ##### Canvas
 {: #overview-canvas}

-A virtual container that represents a page or view and has content resources associated with it or with parts of it.
-The Canvas provides a frame of reference for the layout of the content.
+A virtual container that represents a particular view of the object and has content resources associated with it or with parts of it.
+The Canvas provides a frame of reference for the layout of the content, both spatially and temporally.
 The concept of a Canvas is borrowed from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank display and images, video, text and other resources are "painted" on to it.

 ##### Content
 {: #overview-content}